NREL/OpenStudio-ERI/docs/source/software_connection.rst

 ****************

 A single ``Appliances/Dishwasher`` element may be specified.

+If no dishwasher is located within the Rated Home, a dishwasher in the nearest shared kitchen in the building shall be used only if available for daily use by the occupants of the Rated Home.
+If there are multiple dishwashers, the dishwasher with the lowest Energy Factor (highest kWh/yr) shall be used.

 The efficiency of the dishwasher can either be entered as a ``RatedAnnualkWh`` or an ``EnergyFactor``.
 The dishwasher's ``PlaceSettingCapacity`` also must be provided as well as other inputs from the EnergyGuide label.